XCMer/larry-four-generator/README.md

 ## Installation

-Larry is still in beta.
 You can visit <a href="https://packagist.org/packages/raahul/larryfour">Packagist</a> to check the latest version of Larry Four.
-Currently, it is `1.0.0beta3`.
+Currently, it is `1.0.0`.

 Here are the steps:

-- Put the following in your composer.json: `"raahul/larryfour": "v1.0.0beta3"`
+- Put the following in your composer.json: `"raahul/larryfour": "v1.0.0"`
 - Run `composer update`
 - Add `'Raahul\LarryFour\LarryFourServiceProvider'` to the `providers` array of `app/config/app.php`